Why I Have Withdrawn Support From The QVF

 - It is my opinion, that the current board, in its makeup and structure, creates an environment that does, and will, prohibit the fostering, creation, or support of viable FQ research, something that is needed to fulfill the goals of the organization.

-- It is my opinion, that the current board is too nepotistic in its make-up and does not contain an accurate reflection of the FQ community.
+- It is my opinion, that the current board is too nepotistic in its make-up and does not contain an accurate reflection of the FQ community (I now believe this is corrected but I cannot get anyone from the organization to confirm or deny this).

-- It is my opinion, that the organization’s leadership publically supports WEGO Health, a company with ties to pharmaceutical companies that manufacture and sell both name brand and generic FQs.
+- It is my opinion, that the organization’s leadership did publically support WEGO Health, a company with ties to pharmaceutical companies that manufacture and sell both name brand and generic FQs.

 - It is my opinion, that the current volatile state of the leadership has left many community leaders, former ambassadors, and participants feeling alienated and disenfranchised.